wp-plugins/delete-me/readme.txt

 **How it works:**

-* A user clicks the delete link, which by default says `Delete Profile`, but can be changed.
+* A user clicks the delete link, which defaults to `Delete Account`, but can be changed.

 * User is asked to confirm they want to delete themselves, [OK] or [Cancel].

 * If [OK] the user is deleted along with all their Posts, Links, and (optionally) Comments.

-* Deleted user is redirected to the landing page URL, which by default is your homepage, but can be changed.
+* Deleted user is (optionally) redirected to a landing page URL, which defaults to your homepage, but can be changed or left blank.

 **Settings available:**